Laviza-falaknaz/WarrantyWatch/replit.md

-# Warranty Pool Management Application
+# Coverage Pool Management Application

 ## Overview

-This is an enterprise warranty pool management system for tracking laptop inventory coverage and optimizing warranty allocation.
-The application enables users to monitor inventory with active warranties, manage warranty pools grouped by specifications (make, model, processor, RAM), and analyze coverage metrics to ensure adequate warranty protection across the inventory.
+This is an enterprise coverage pool management system for tracking warranty coverage on deployed laptop inventory and optimizing spare unit allocation.
+The application enables users to monitor:

+- **Spare Units**: Pool of spare laptops available to cover warranty claims
+- **Covered Units**: Laptops deployed in the field under active warranty coverage
+- **Coverage Pools**: Groups showing coverage ratios (spare units / covered units) by specifications
+- **Coverage Analytics**: Metrics and trends to ensure adequate spare inventory

-The system provides a comprehensive dashboard for viewing coverage statistics, managing inventory items, tracking warranty expiration dates, and creating dynamic pool groups with custom filter criteria.
+The system provides a comprehensive dashboard for viewing coverage statistics, managing spare and covered units, tracking coverage expiration dates, and creating dynamic pool groups with custom filter criteria.

+## Business Model

+### Core Concept
+This is a **warranty pool management system** where:
+- **Covered Units** = Laptops deployed in the field under warranty (with customers/locations)
+- **Spare Units** = Spare laptops in the pool available to cover warranty claims
+- **Coverage Pool** = A grouping by specifications showing the coverage ratio

+### Coverage Ratio
+**Coverage Ratio = (Spare Units / Covered Units) × 100%**

+For example: If you have 2 spare HP EliteBook 840 G8 units to cover 3 deployed HP EliteBook 840 G8 units under warranty, the coverage ratio is 66.7%.

+### Key Relationships
+- Both spare units and covered units have matching specification fields (make, model, processor, RAM, etc.)
+- Coverage pools use filter criteria to group units by specifications
+- The system calculates how many spare units exist for each group of covered units with matching specs
+- Coverage ratios help identify where more spares are needed

 ## User Preferences